jeka-dev/jeka/README.md

 * Run `org.jerkar.CoreBuild` class main method.
 This class is located in *build/def* folder, inside *org.jerkar.core* project.
 * This creates the full distrib in *org.jerkar.core/build/output/distrib* folder

-# Status

-Last release contains all features a self respecting build tool must have : from compilation to publication features.
-Currently Jerkar is undergoing a deep reworking in order to leverage of Java8 features.
-API is getting more polished but cannot be considered as stable for now.